IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

         name: the-var-task
 ```

-To see this in action in the GUI click on Configure Pipeline:
+To see this in action in the GUI click on **Environment Properties**
-- Environment Properties - add Text property **var** with a value like `defined in environment properties`.
-Save and Close.
+- add Text property **var** with a value like `defined in environment properties`
+- **Save**

-Now **Run Pipeline** with the manual trigger **user-defined-variable**.
+- **Run Pipeline** with the trigger **user-defined-variable**.

 The environment properties that have a name matching the TriggerTemplate parameter specification will be expanded.
 In our case the `var` environment property will be expanded in the PipelineRun

 Check the output and verify the parameters were passed through correctly.